Ultrastrong coupling regimes of light-matter interaction: The quantum Rabi model

 where $\omega_{\rm BS}\equiv g^2/(\omega + \Omega)$ is the Bloch-Siegert shift.
-The coupling constant $g$ is renormalized to $g(\hat{a}^{\dag}\hat{a}) \equiv -g[1 - \hat{a}^{\dag}\hat{a}\omega_{\rm BS}/(\omega + \Omega)]$.
-The additional terms appearing in Eq.~(\ref{eq:BS}) compared to Eq.~(\ref{eq:JC}) are analogous to the AC-Stark Hamiltonian [c.f.
-Eq.~(\ref{eq:AC})], arising from having treated the counter-rotating terms as an off-resonant driving field.
-Equation~(\ref{eq:BS}) is known as the Bloch-Siegert Hamiltonian, in analogy to the case of a strongly-driven single spin~\cite{bloch1940}.
+The coupling constant $g$ is renormalized to $f(\hat{a}^{\dag}\hat{a}) \equiv -g[1 - \hat{a}^{\dag}\hat{a}\omega_{\rm BS}/(\omega + \Omega)]$.
+The additional terms appearing in Eq.~(\ref{eq:BS}) compared to Eq.~(\ref{eq:JC}) are analogous to the ac Stark Hamiltonian [cf. Eq.~(\ref{eq:AC})], arising from having treated the counterrotating terms as an off-resonant driving field.
+Equation~(\ref{eq:BS}) is known as the Bloch-Siegert Hamiltonian, in analogy to the case of a strongly driven single spin~\cite{bloch1940}.